 Sparkling White Sangria

-Some of my fondest memories are of meals I’ve had on vacation, when everything — the weather, the view, the company, the food — comes together to make for a wonderful time.
-Last year over winter break, for instance, Mike and I had a dinner like this at Columbia, a Spanish style restaurant on St. Armand’s Circle in Lido Key, FL.
-It was a nice night, so we sat at a tiny table on the sidewalk patio and shared a garlicky house salad with baked ham and grated Romano cheese, red snapper in a rich brown wine sauce topped with fried shrimp and Spanish almonds (I never forget a meal!), and a pitcher of Sparkling White Sangria, which I loved and vowed to share on my blog as soon as the weather got warm.
+Some of my fondest food memories are of meals I’ve had on vacation, when everything comes together to make for a wonderful time.
+Last year over winter break, for instance, Mike and I had dinner at Columbia, a Spanish style restaurant on St. Armand’s Circle in Lido Key, FL.
+It was a nice night, so we sat at a tiny table on the sidewalk patio and shared a garlicky house salad with baked ham and grated Romano cheese, red snapper in a rich brown wine sauce (I never forget a good meal!), and a pitcher of Sparkling White Sangria, which I loved and vowed to share on my blog as soon as the weather got warm.

 Sangria is a fruit-based wine punch typical of Spain and Portugal.
 There are many variations but it usually consists of wine, chopped or sliced fruit, a sweetener (such as honey, sugar, simple syrup, or fruit juice) and a small amount of brandy and orange liqueur.
 In the States, lemon-lime soda or seltzer is often added.